nikhil-kharbanda/UofT_Employee-Tracker/README.md

   - [Video Link](#video)

 ## Installation
   Install using "npm i", and add the dependencies (console.table, inquirer, mysql2).
-Then run application using "node index.js"
+Then run application using "node index.js".
+Run the database by copy and pasting the schema.sql code in a MySQL workbench.
+In the index file, add your password to link the database and application together

 ## Purpose
   This project was for us to learn how we can query data from a database while running an application, while also making sure we used the correct SQL syntax to get/change the appropriate data